Installing SeaMarks from USB/CD

 You can either install from the Download or wait for the USB/CD in the mail.
 Since the mailed device has the NOAA and Bathymetric charts, as well as a folder of waypoints, you will generally want to install again or at least copy all the files to the program folder when you get it.
-Note: I have recently simplified the installer, so the videos need to be updated.
+Note: I have recently simplified the installer, so the videos are a little dated.

 You can display your data in SeaMarks a variety of ways.
 This video shows the spreadsheet and chart options you can use.
 There are a few spreadsheet organizations and several charting options.
 The program has simple charts, NOAA charts, Bathymetric charts, and Google Earth charts.

-The SeaMarks program is designed for fishermen and divers to manage their valuable fishing spot GPS or Loran data.
+The SeaMarks program is designed for fishermen and divers to manage their valuable fishing spot GPS navigation data.
 It has a lot of management and display options and this video explores ways to manipulate and edit your data on the spreadsheet.

 Importing files found on the web can be challenging as the format is rarely right for SeaMarks.
 It takes work with Excel, Word, and/or Notepad to get something that can be imported.
 The last step is usually getting it into an Excel spreadsheet that can be saved in the Comma Separated Variables (CSV) format that SeaMarks can import.